oneapi-src/oneDNN/doc/usage_models/inference_int8.md

 ### Intel MKL-DNN Attributes

-Intel MKL-DNN primitive behaviour may be extended for additional functionalities involving output data transformation.
+Intel MKL-DNN primitive behavior may be extended for additional functionalities involving output data transformation.
 These additional features are configured via **primitive attributes**.
 The primitive attributes definition is an opaque structure for passing extra parameters to a primitive